 Here’s the ugly truth: 78% percent of companies are dissatisfied with their conversion rates.
-While this is a reassuring sign of awareness, it also means that converting more visitors into customers is a major challenge encountered by most companies.
+While this is a reassuring sign of awareness, it also means that converting more visitors into customers (aka CRO, or Conversion Rate Optimization) is a major challenge encountered by most companies.

 As a marketer, chances are that you’re also facing important business challenges related to conversion optimization.
 If so, you came to the right place.

-Conversion Rate Optimization is the process by which online companies optimize their online assets in order to drive more visitors towards a desired action.
+Conversion Rate Optimization, often abbreviated to ‘CRO’, is the process by which online companies optimize their digital assets in order to drive more visitors towards a desired action.

 Depending on your website’s primary goal, CRO will thus be about converting passive visitors into active visitors in a way that meets your marketing objectives.
 To put it simply, CRO means using user insights and analytics to improve your key performance indicators.

 Need a refresher on CRO jargon?
 Check out our Conversion Optimization Glossary with 60+ terms every marketing professional should be familiar with.

 Why is CRO so valuable for companies?

 Imagine that you run Adidas.com (15M visitors per month) and decide that you need to increase yearly ecommerce revenues by 10%.

 For this example, we’ll assume that your Adidas.com has a 1.5% conversion rate and a fixed $80 average order value, which gives us 2.7M orders per year for an estimated result of $216M in annual revenues.